Andrew Ullmann: Political career

 Ullmann joined the FDP in 2003.
 He became member of the Bundestag in the 2017 German federal election.
-In parliament, he has since been a member of the Health Committee and the Sub-Committee on Global Health.
-Until 2021, he was his parliamentary group's rapporteur on technology assessment.
-Since 2022, he has been chairing the Subcommittee on Global Health.
+In parliament, he was a member of the Health Committee and the Sub-Committee on Global Health.
+From 2018 to 2021, he was his parliamentary group's rapporteur on technology assessment.
+From 2022, he chaired the Subcommittee on Global Health, and in May 2022 he was appointed as his parliamentary group’s spokesperson for health.

-In addition to his committee assignments, Ullmann is part of the German-American Parliamentary Friendship Group.
+In addition to his committee assignments, Ullmann was part of the German-American Parliamentary Friendship Group.

 In 2020, Ullmann was also elected as a member of the city council in Würzburg.

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the FDP following the 2021 federal elections, Ullmann was part of his party's delegation in the working group on health, co-chaired by Katja Pähle, Maria Klein-Schmeink and Christine Aschenberg-Dugnus.